ogmini/Notepad-Tabstate-Buffer/README.md

 For now, I will be focusing on getting a better understanding of the underlying structure for a new unsaved tab with text.
 I have not attacked the 0.bin and 1.bin files.

+Please see my other repository for the [Windowstate files](https://github.com/ogmini/Notepad-Windowstate-Buffer/).

 # Acknowledgements

 [NordGaren](https://github.com/Nordgaren) for the inspiration to take a look at this when I saw his [tabstate-util](https://github.com/Nordgaren/tabstate-util)